Child Foster Care Licensing

 - A Fire Marshal inspection may be required.

-- Allow Isanti County to complete a history background check that involves submitting fingerprinting.
+- Allow Isanti County to complete a background study check.

 - Participate in a home-study that includes interviews with household members.